jarelleboac/buddy_bot/README.md

 Created round robin pairs from a csv file, accounting for cases with odd/even number of participants.
 Automated emails sent out on a weekly basis.

 ## Things You Will Need
-Google Form which will have at the BARE MINIMUM the columns: ["Email address", "Full Name", "Are you open to more than one buddy for the week?"] exported to CSV, python3 installed, git understanding, patience <3.
+Google Form which will have at the BARE MINIMUM the columns: ["Email address", "Full Name"] exported to CSV, python3 installed, git understanding, patience <3.
 One person should be designated to run the bot (whoever is in charge of the mentorship program).

 ## Improvements
 Randomly generated list of starter prompts ("What's your favorite food?"), account for person who decides to opt out, account for email bounce back